ExpressionEngine/ExpressionEngine/changelogs/patch.md

 - Fixed a bug  ([\#170](https://github.com/ExpressionEngine/ExpressionEngine/issues/170)) where member imports with text passwords triggered a password change email upon login.

+- Fixed a bug where logins to the control panel were not always redirected to the proper page.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists